miladBann/SafeBreach/README.md

 **Setup**

 1- download or clone this github repo and navigate to the folder where you downloaded or cloned this repo.
-2- this folder has the client and server folders so navigate to the server folder first.
+2- this folder has the client and server folders.
 3- in the server folder open the terminal and type "npm install" to get all the dependencies.
 4- in the client folder open the terminal and type "npm install --force" to get all the dependencies.
 5- navigate to the server folder and open the terminal and type "npm run start:dev" to run the backend server.